 Outdoor environment monitoring:

-The BSCE is currently developing a Whole Building Performance Research Laboratory (WBPRL) to conduct research on the dynamic interactions between building envelope components, the indoor environment and mechanical systems.
+Recently, the BSCE has developed a Whole Building Performance Research Laboratory (WBPRL) to conduct research on the dynamic interactions between building envelope components, the indoor environment and mechanical systems.

 The laboratory consists of two identical 250-square foot buildings that are fully exposed to natural environmental conditions.
 One of the buildings is used as a reference and the other one as a test building during the evaluation of alternative design options.